frc-4931/fedora-installs/utilities/DEVELOPER.md

 * Project name: "foo"
 * Package: "org.frc4931.robot"

 and press "Finish".
 This creates installs the WPILib libraries, and creates a new project named "foo" that uses these libraries.
+We don't need this project anymore, so select this "foo" project, choose the "Edit -> Delete" menu, and in the dialog check the box for "Delete project contents on disk (cannot be undone)" and press "OK".

-### Configure Strongback
+### Import Strongback User Library

-Also, because Strongback is newly installed, we need to configure it by opening a terminal and running the following commands:

-    $ cd dev/2016-Robot
-    $ new-robot-project.sh foo

-This will set up Strongback and configure the `foo` project to use it.
-More importantly, it will also update Eclipse with the location of the Strongback libraries.

-Go back to Eclipse, and choose "File -> Restart" to restart Eclipse.
-After Eclipse has restarted, select the "foo" project in the "Package Explorer", choose "Edit -> Delete", check the box for "Delete project contents (this cannot be undone)", and press "Ok".
-(If you get an error, dismiss the dialog and in the "Package Explorer" select the "foo" project, choose "File -> Refresh", and then try to delete the project again.)
+In Eclipse, go to "Window -> Preferences" and navigate to "Java -> Build Path -> User Libraries" in the left tree view.
+With "User Libraries" selected, click the "Import..." button and in the "Import User Libraries" dialog press the "Browse..." button, navigate to HOME and then the `strongback/java/eclipse` directory, and pick the `Strongback.userlibraries` file.
+Click "OK" to close the file chooser, click "OK" to close the "Import User Libraries" dialog, and press "OK" to close the "Preferences" dialog.

 ### Import team preferences